HMS Larkspur (K82)

 HMS Larkspur was a Flower-class corvette, built for the Royal Navy during the Second World War, and was in service in the Battle of the Atlantic.

 In 1942 she was transferred to the United States Navy as part of the Reverse Lend-Lease arrangement and renamed USS Fury, one of the Temptress-class gunboats.

 With the end of hostilities she was returned to the Royal Navy and sold into mercantile service.

 Design and construction

 Larkspur was built at Fleming and Ferguson, of Paisley, as part of the 1939 War Emergency building programme.
 She was laid down on 26 March 1940 and launched 5 September 1940.
 She was completed and entered service on 4 January 1941, being named for the Larkspur family of garden flowers.

 While building Larkspur was modified to include the extended forecastle that became a feature of the Flowers, added to improve habitability.
-She also gained a navy-style open bridge, though she retained the merchantile foremast position forward of the bridge.
+She also gained a navy-style open bridge, though she retained the mercantile foremast position forward of the bridge.